vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ```

 Force rollback transaction works as expected, but why transaction is not rolled
 back in fixture?
-The reason is that async fixtures are executed in it's own
+The reason is that async fixtures are executed in their own
-context, so maybe transaction is rolled back, however not the one that we
+context.
+So maybe transaction was rolled back, however not the one we
 wanted to.

 ### Any other ways?

 Writing context manager in each test is not
-[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at all, however it
+[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at all, yet it
-will get us where we want, but there is another way: *decorator*.
+will get us where we want.
+But there is another way: _decorator_.

 ```python
 import functools